top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

      priority=10
     }

-Add a new one with your SSS and password.
+Add a new one with your SSID and password.

 This assumes you have a roughly similar wireless network setup - if not then you might need to change some of the other attributes.